AuntBawHein/Predicting-Freelancer-Income-in-Myanmar-Using-Skills-and-Platforms/README.md

 ---

-Your Step 1 is already very clear, simple, and well-suited for a presentation or report — especially for a general audience like students, teachers, or judges. ✅

-However, here's a **slightly polished** version to improve the flow and sound just a bit more natural while keeping everything student-friendly:

----

 Step 1: Define Scope / Objectives of the Project

 In this step, I will explain **what my project is about** and **what I plan to do**.